Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Base Station Positioning Method

-In real world scenarios, environmental obstacles often cause the occlusion of certain base station.
-To address these challenges, deploying redundant base station is necessary.
-This subsection extends the depth computation framework introduced in Section \ref{sec:dc} by exploring base station deployment patterns that can partial occlusion.
+In real-world scenarios, environmental obstacles often cause the occlusion of certain base stations.
+To address these challenges, deploying a redundant base station is necessary.
+This subsection extends the depth computation framework introduced in Section \ref{sec:dc} by exploring base station deployment patterns that can cause partial occlusion.

 Consider an equilateral triangular deployment of base stations, where each side of the triangle has a known length \( s \).
 There are \( N \) base stations uniformly deployed, forming a regular hexagonal grid to ensure scalability and uniform coverage.
 In an environment with partial occlusion, a subset of these base stations may be obstructed.
 Suppose \( M \) BSs remain visible within the RB-T's field of view, where \( M > 3 \).
 This redundancy allows for enhanced robustness and depth estimation through overdetermined systems.